raptor-ml/raptor/README.md

 ### Feature Stores (Hopsworks, Feast, etc.)

 Feature store is a data storage system that stores pre-computed features for training and online purposes.
-That means that you need to orchestrate the pre-computation of the features, store them, connect them to your model, and write ad-hoc backend code.
+That means you need to orchestrate the pre-computation of the features, store them, connect them to your model, and write ad-hoc backend code.

 Raptor takes a radically different approach.
 You focus on the model, and Raptor takes care of the rest.
-Raptor has a built-in caching system that allows you to achieve similar results to a feature store, but without the need to orchestrate the data pipeline and the model deployment directly.
+Raptor has a built-in caching system that allows you to achieve similar results to a feature store but without the need to orchestrate the data pipeline and the model deployment directly.

 ### Model Servers (Sagemaker, BentoML, KServe, etc.)